Trainline homepage

 Where can I buy tickets for the Eurostar ski train?

 Eurostar ski train tickets are on sale now with Trainline.
 Find them in our Journey Planner – look out for journeys with one change, at Lille Europe.
-The ski train will run from 16th December 2023 until 4th February 2024, with trains heading out to the Alps on Saturdays and returning to London on Sundays.
+The ski train will run from 20th December 2025 until 4th April 2026, with trains heading out to the Alps on Saturdays and returning to London on Saturdays and Sundays.

 Travel Europe by train